-

 Fixing to Microcement Surfaces

 Microcement can be drilled and screwed into using bits that are suitable for the substrate.
 Any holes or cuts will need protecting from moisture penetration by either putting silicone into screw holes or by surrounding fixtures & fitting entirely with silicone.
-Use 100% pure silicone for this job, to ensure good adherance to the sealed microcement.
+Use 100% pure silicone for this job, to ensure good adherence to the sealed microcement.

 Care must also be taken not to scratch the sealers whilst installing fixtures & fittings.